 - Error # 2003

-Furthermore, it might not work to query data from a probe device via SNMP (querying localhost, 127.0.0.1, or ::1).
+It might not work to query data from a probe device via SNMP (querying localhost, 127.0.0.1, or ::1).
 In this case, add this device to PRTG with the IP address that it has in your network and create the SNMP sensor on this device.

-For this, Paessler provides a test program, the Paessler SNMP Tester, that runs simple SNMP requests against a device in your network.
+For this, Paessler provides a test program, SNMP Tester, which runs simple SNMP requests against a device in your network.
 If the connection works with this tool, it will also work with PRTG.

-Debugging SNMP Activities—Steps to Go
+Debugging SNMP activities—steps to take

-- Go to the Paessler SNMP Tester.
+- Go to the SNMP Tester.

-- Download the .zip-file and follow the instructions on the page.
+- Download the .zip file and follow the instructions on the page.

 - Check if values are returned.

-Please refer to the following articles for further information:
+Refer to the following articles for further information:

-Tips and Tricks
+Tips and tricks

 SNMP, Windows, and PRTG

-- Installing the SNMP service on Windows NT/2000/XP/2003
+- How do I install the SNMP service on Windows systems?

-SNMP, Mac OS, and PRTG
+SNMP, macOS, and PRTG

 SNMP, Linux, and PRTG

-SNMP Traps and PRTG
+SNMP traps and PRTG

-SNMP Sensors and Devices
+SNMP sensors and devices